 Business Affairs Our Back Office is committed to supporting the relationship between the author and the agent as a ‘third member’ of the team.
 Our staff of experienced professionals handles all the ‘paperwork’, from the tracking of contract documents to the timely processing of all payments; from obtaining proper foreign tax forms to analyzing royalty statements; from maintenance of the agency’s data base to overseeing compliance with all contractual terms by all parties.
 This group of royalty and contract specialists form an integral part of the service team that is JRA.

 Chris Prestia began her publishing career at a literary agency while earning a B.F.A. in Dramatic Writing from New York University and moonlighting as a stage manager in off-off Broadway theatres.
 She then landed at St. Martin’s Press and assisted with the editing of a novel—represented by Jane Rotrosen Berkey--which proved to be life-changing.
 Jane offered Chris a position at the agency, but she politely declined believing that in order to be successful at JRA she should first cultivate a well-rounded knowledge of the business.
 She went on to work in production, subsidiary rights, contracts, and even picked up a dual diploma in Culinary Arts and Management along the way.
 Ten years later, on the exact day that Chris spotted the ad for her current position, Jane’s address book fell open to Chris’s entry.
-The Universe spoke and she now happily wears many hats at the agency as Director of Contracts and Operations.
+The Universe spoke and she now happily wears many hats at the agency as Executive Director, Business Affairs.
 When not reading 32-page publishing agreements she enjoys narrative nonfiction, psychological thrillers, contemporary fiction, and true-crime.